whirlplatform/whirl/README.md

 First we should create database to store platform data.

+- **PostgreSQL**

-For PostgreSQL you should have local configured RDBMS on 5432 port.
+  For PostgreSQL you should have configured local RDBMS on 5432 port.
   SQL scripts for creating metadata database are:

-- PostgreSQL:

     ```sql
     CREATE ROLE whirl WITH LOGIN PASSWORD 'password';